CQC Inspections: How to Evidence Assurance, Not Anxiety

 🧰 Digital & IG Lines That Sound Inspection-Ready

-• DSPT ‘Standards Met’; role-based access; MFA; joiners/leavers audited monthly.
+- DSPT ‘Standards Met’; role-based access; MFA; joiners/leavers audited monthly (with exceptions escalated).

-• Incident logs sampled monthly; action tracker flags overdue items; governance verifies closures.
+- Incident logs sampled monthly; action tracker flags overdue items; governance verifies closures and re-tests controls.

-• Offline capture → secure backfill < RPO; observation sample verifies transcription accuracy (<1%).
+- Offline capture → secure backfill within agreed timescales; sampling verifies transcription accuracy and completeness.

 📣 Interview & Inspection Walkthrough (What to Have to Hand)

-• Supervision log showing reflective case per person/month.
+- Supervision log showing reflective case per person per month.

-• Two anonymised RCAs with closure and re-audit lines.
+- Two anonymised RCAs with action closure and verification lines.

-• Safeguarding sampling summary (triage ≀72h; reflections recorded).
+- Safeguarding sampling summary (triage ≤72h; reflections recorded; themes actioned).

-🧭 Writing CQC into Social Value (That Still Scores)
+🧭 Writing CQC into Value and Social Value (That Still Scores)

-1. Page 1: Governance calendar; supervision cadence; RCA flow; sample metrics (documentation %, safeguarding timeliness).
+- Page 1: Governance calendar; supervision cadence; RCA flow; sample metrics (documentation %, safeguarding timeliness) with dates.

-2. Page 2: Learning note (1 page), anonymised RCA (1 page excerpt), outcomes tracker snapshot.
+- Page 2: Learning note (1 page), anonymised RCA excerpt (1 page), outcomes tracker snapshot (one chart/table).

 🚀 Key Takeaways

-• Mirror the Single Assessment Framework with Quality Statements and evidence categories.
+- Mirror the Single Assessment Framework using Quality Statements and evidence categories.

-• Attach a two-page inspection pack that inspectors would recognise.
+- Attach a two-page inspection pack that inspectors (and evaluators) recognise immediately.